Guimarret/dataengineering/content/posts/logic_gates.md

 ## Divider

-So for the last we have the divider that take other implications like numbers from the rational field, and this number until now wasn't possible because we didn't got any number different from a integer, and to solve this problem we have to use floats (gonna talk more about in other post but the technical name of the integer problem would be underflow)
+So for the last we have the divider that take other implications like numbers from the rational field, and this number until now wasn't possible because we didn't got any number different from a integer, and to solve this problem we could use floats (gonna talk more about in other post but the technical name of the integer problem would be underflow)

 The truth table is the simplest of all:
 ![](/img/divider_truth_table.jpg)